jhnbyrn/951-KLR-PAGES/dme_map_info.md

 ### Units: Battery voltage
 First let's address why this is necessary, and then how it's even possible.
 The DME needs to know the current battery voltage because many critial things in the engine perform differently depending on the voltage, for example fuel injectors, ignition coils etc. Pulse widths and dwell times need to be adjusted for the battery voltage.

 The DME measuring it's own supply voltage is possible because the ADC has a fixed 5v reference, and the supply voltage is divided by approximately 3.5 before being read into one of the ADC's channels.
-So it can measure voltages up to around 17.5v.
+So it can measure voltages up to around 17.5v, and the measurement is not affected by the actual battery voltage as long as it's high enough to maintain the 5v supply for the ADC

 My rough calculations give a conversion rate of 1 unit in the code equals 0.0686 volts.